 You have to know who you’re calling in order to have a successful cold-calling strategy.
 This means you know what business you’re reaching out to, you know who works there, you can guess who is most likely to answer the phone, you know if senior-level executives/management are reachable, and you know how your two businesses align and can help each other.

 It’s true that the more cold calls you make, the higher the odds of getting a lead are, but that doesn’t mean you get to go into every call with a careless attitude.
-Doing your research prior to the phone call will tell the person on the other end that you’re trying, that the call isn’t just a shot in the dark and that there actually is something to gain from staying on the line.
+Doing your research before the phone call will tell the person on the other end that you’re trying, that the call isn’t just a shot in the dark and that there is something to gain from staying on the line.

-- Look at your contact management software and go over any previous notes (if any) to determine if this is the first time calling, if your businesses align, and if you’re calling the person with the best chance of picking up and staying on the phone.
+- Look at your contact management software and go over any previous notes (if any) to determine if this is the first time calling if your businesses align and if you’re calling the person with the best chance of picking up and staying on the phone.

 2. Write a Script

-If you’re too general with your pitch, you’re not going to give off the impression that you’re treating this cold call as if their business really matters.
+If you’re too general with your pitch, you’re not going to give off the impression that you’re treating this cold call as if their business matters.
 B2B sales reps understand what businesses are after because they already know how sales and marketing teams work.

 That’s why taking the time to develop a quick and personalized script can turn a typical cold call into an actionable discussion that, in turn, leads to a follow-up.
 Pay close attention to word choice.
 Address the person on the other end by name.
-Use verbs that engage the other person and connect with the other business’ mission.
+Use verbs that engage the other person and connect with the other business’s mission.

 - Ask a coworker or manager to look over your script to ensure your talking points are actionable and relate directly with the other business.
 Adjust as necessary and be open to constructive criticism.